 Alleged violations of individual or community rights may be reported and/or documented by any member of the community.
 Incident reports are completed and routed to the appropriate disciplinary process as outlined elsewhere in this section.
 The Self-determination by Community Standards concept reflects a strong preference for educational rather than punitive outcomes in instances where University policies are violated.
-Where these approaches are not successful or not appropriate, the judicial processes are designed to enforce adherence to the rules on community standards and protect the interests of individuals who are being victimized as well as the community at large.
+Where these approaches are not successful or not appropriate, the student conduct processes are designed to enforce adherence to the rules on community standards and protect the interests of individuals who are being victimized as well as the community at large.
 Each disciplinary situation is handled on a case-by-case basis.
 Given the individual nature of each situation, there is no set list of mandatory sanctions attached to specific violations.

 The Complex Council serves as the representative governing body for each residence hall.
 The Complex Council is comprised of the president, a vice president for each hall within the complex, a treasurer, a secretary, and a historian; the social/publicity and sustainability chairpersons; and floor representatives.
 The Complex Supervisor or Senior Resident Assistant serves as Complex Council advisor and acts as a valuable resource for facilitating community development.
 Councils serve to coordinate the community standards program within each residence hall and also strive to build community and promote a positive, healthy atmosphere in each hall.